From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 1. Connect your data source

 Within your BI tool, the instructions will guide you through connecting to your data.
-This process typically involves uploading files like Excel or CSV, or directly connecting to databases like SQL or Google Sheets.
+This process typically involves uploading files like Excel or CSV, or directly connecting to databases like MySQL, PostgreSQL, MSSQL or Google Sheets.

 2. Clean and transform your data (optional)